External examiners are appointed by the Education Committee on the recommendation of the relevant School.

 Where a School proposes a nomination that does not meet one or more of the criteria for appointment, it should provide a request for an exception on the relevant section of the external examiner nomination form.
 Academic Affairs will bring the request to the Education Committee for consideration.

 There may be exceptional reasons for seeking an extension to the normal four-year term of office for a particular external examiner.
-Where a School wishes to propose an extension to the normal four-year term of office for an external examiner, it should forward a request in writing, stating the reason(s) for the extension, to Academic Affairs.
+Where a School wishes to propose an extension to the normal four-year term of office for an external examiner, it should complete the External Examiner Extension Request Form, and submit this to Academic Affairs.
 Academic Affairs will bring the request to the Education Committee for consideration.
 If the Education Committee approves the extension, Academic Affairs will write to the Head of School and the examiner with details of the terms of the extension and its duration.

 The amendment of a Subject External Examiner’s module portfolio will not normally require approval by the Education Committee, but the School should notify this in writing to Academic Affairs.

 Changes to a Programme External Examiner’s duties (for example, taking responsibility for a new or additional programme), or changes which involve a subject external examiner assuming programme responsibility, will normally require approval by the Education Committee.
 The School should forward a completed nomination form to Academic Affairs.

 If a replacement is required for an examiner who has come to the end of the normal four-year period of office, the School should follow the appointment procedures set out above.

 The School should nominate a replacement examiner if the original examiner is unable to continue to the end of the appointment period.
 The School should, depending on the time scale:

 Except in cases where an external examiner has indicated that they cannot complete their term of office, a Board may not propose the replacement of an external examiner before their term of office has expired without the permission of the Director of Academic and Student Affairs.